RohithReddy-45/vscode-portfolio/README.md

 # VSCode Portfolio

 VSCode Portfolio is a unique and engaging portfolio app with a VSCode-inspired theme.
-Built using Expo SDK 50, React Native, Nativewind, and React Query, this app offers a modern way to showcase your skills and projects.
+Built using Expo SDK 50, React Native.
+This app offers a modern way to showcase skills and projects.

 ## Technologies Used